NiranjanTapasv1/Efficient-Virtual-Machine-Allocation-in-Cloud-Data-Centers/README.md

 # Efficient Virtual Machine Allocation in Cloud Data Centers

 This solution focuses on optimizing the allocation of virtual machines (VMs) in cloud data centers, ensuring efficient resource utilization through advanced bin-packing strategies.
+I have used the AWS dataset for this.